masc-ucsc/livehd/docs/Basic_Database.md

   accessor:
     LGraph::get_node

-Node_Pin:
+Node_pin:

-  It is a pair coupling Node and Port
+  It is a pair coupling Node and Port.
+It can be either an driver (output) or an sink (input) pin.

 Edge:

-  An unidirectional link between two Node_Pin.
+  An unidirectional link between two Node_pin.

   constructor:
     LGraph::add_edge